graphicianz/hardware-metrics-lab/README.md

 # Hardware Metrics Lab

 ## Overview
-Hardware Metrics Lab is a small side project focused on exploring real-time hardware monitoring in local network environments.
+Hardware Metrics Lab is a small personal project for exploring real-time hardware monitoring in local network environments.

-The project looks at how lightweight agents, pull-based metrics collection, and time-series dashboards can work together to provide practical operational visibility, without relying on cloud services or proprietary platforms.
+The goal is to better understand how lightweight agents, pull-based metrics collection, and time-series dashboards fit together to provide practical visibility into system behavior, without depending on cloud services or vendor-specific solutions.

 ## Problem
-In many studio, lab, and on-prem environments, machines operate entirely within a LAN and may not have direct internet access.
-Even so, there is still a need to understand system health, resource usage, and performance trends across multiple machines in near real time.
+In many studio, lab, and on-prem setups, machines operate entirely inside a local network and often have limited or no internet access.
+Despite this, there is still a need to observe system health, resource usage, and performance patterns across multiple machines in near real time.

 ## High-Level Architecture